Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ```bash
 docker compose --env-file ".cb.env" -f ".cb.docker-compose.yml" logs -f
 ```
 This will currently show all logs from the different services via the Docker logs interface.
-Logs are also optionally saved to file, depending on your `[logs]` configuration.
+Logs are also optionally saved to file, depending on your [`[logs]` configuration](../configuration.md#logs).

 ## Stop